Ship Car To Croatia

 Customs Duties

-When importing a car into Croatia, be prepared to pay a customs duty dependent on the value of the car.
-You will also have to obtain local registration if you are staying in the country for longer than three months.
+When importing a motorcar into Croatia, be prepared to pay a customs duty based on its value.
+You will also have to obtain local registration if you stay in the country for over three months.

 A process of registering a vehicle in Croatia.